From NEC Retro

 The two "halves" operate independently, so the PC Engine side cannot access any X1 functionality and vice versa.
 Likewise aside from convenience, the X1 Twin offers nothing which cannot be found elsewhere - there is no special software making use of the X1 Twin's capabilities, and there is no means of using both platforms at the same time.

 It is not currently known why the X1 Twin exists.
-While deals were drawn up between Sharp and Hudson Soft, NEC, responsible for much of the PC Engine's design had its own range of (more successful) computers in the form of the PC-8800 series and PC-9800 series, nether of which ever received full PC Engine compatibility (there is, however, PC Engine technology in some systems - the PC-88 VA borrows some of the sound hardware and the PC-8801 MC can interface with a CD-ROM²).
+While deals were drawn up between Sharp, Hudson Soft, and NEC Home Electronics, NEC already had its own range of computers in the form of the PC-8800 series and PC-9800 series.
+Nether of them ever received full PC Engine compatibility (there is, however, PC Engine technology in some systems - the PC-88 VA borrows some of the sound hardware and the PC-8801 MC can interface with a CD-ROM²).

 |PC Engine (1987) | CoreGrafx (1989) | CoreGrafx II (1991)|